sTeeLM/CBF/README.md

 Then grab the files from the image.
 However, my hard drive has 14T and I don’t have any extra place to store the 14T hard drive image T_T

-If you copy directly from the hard disk, ordinary tools will report an error and exit when encountering bad sectors,
+If you copy single file directly from the hard disk, ordinary tools will report an error and exit when encountering bad sectors,

 so even if there is a little error, the entire file will be discarded.